Preventing Mice from Entering Your House In A Nutshell:

 If there are mice in your home after you have secured all mouse entry points, you need to deal with the problem indoors.
 Mice need food or water to survive, so use food storage containers that are tightly sealed.
 Prevent them getting at all sources of food, then start setting traps.

-You can use snap traps, electronic Victor mouse traps, ultrasonic pest repellers, or any kind of mouse pest control you like.
+You can use mouse snap traps, electronic Victor mouse traps, ultrasonic repellents (this link goes to a post talking about the squirrels, but it works the same for mice because they are both rodents) , or poison bait chunks in conjunction with a mouse bait station.
 You simply need to start a regime of getting rid of the mice in your home, safe in the knowledge that no more mice can enter your home as you have already made it a rodent-proof construction.
 When you think you have cleared you home of all mice, stay vigilant.
 There may still be a few that could breed to create dozens more house mice eventually.
 A mouse infestation prevention program is one where you take action, then continually check at regular intervals to be certain there are no more mice in the home.

 Just because you made the outside of your home secure against mouse intrusion doesn’t necessarily mean it will stay that way.
 You need to conduct regular check on every part of the outside of the house, about once a month is probably enough.
 It’s a case of first looking to prevention.
 Mice control becomes quite easy after that.
 Here is a full set of instructions on how to get rid of mice.